AdobeDocs/journey-optimizer.it-IT/help/using/conflict-prioritization/journey-ranking-formulas.md

    <!--
     Selecting a formula entity specifies which type of item—such as journeys or other entities—the ranking formula will apply to.
 This determines the context in which the formula operates, allowing you to define rules that influence how those items are ranked.-->

 1. Facoltativamente, fai clic su **[!UICONTROL Seleziona modello di IA]** per impostare il modello che verrà utilizzato come riferimento per creare la formula di classificazione.
+[Ulteriori informazioni](journey-ai-models.md)

 <!--
     >[!NOTE]